f1ac0/A500-IDE-RAM/README.md

 - Insert the CPU on the expansion.
 I personally upgraded to a 68010 to gain the quit key ability with WHDLoad
 - Plug the expansion in the motherboard.
 Take care of Pin 1.
 Push it firmly so it does not pop out of the socket during use, but do not break the CPU socket.
 - Connect INT2 and OVR headers to the motherboard
+- Connect INT6 on the v0.3 board to use the clockport expansions that need it
 - Turn on the Amiga

 Maintaining the reset for a few seconds will allow you to :